rashrayhan/news-app/README.md

 ## Hosted
-The site is hosted using firebase on [Link to site] (https://corded-keel-97911.firebaseapp.com/home)
+The site is hosted using firebase on [link to site](https://corded-keel-97911.firebaseapp.com/home)